site logo

 local all all md5

 If you want to reset the password as 'postgres' user change the md5 to trust.
-Otherwise if you are trying to reset the password for a specifi username, change the local all all ending part to trust.
+Otherwise if you are trying to reset the password for a specific username, change the local all all ending part to trust.
 You can actually change both to trust if for the purpose of resetting your password but don't forget to change them back once you have changed the necessary password.

 Here is an example: